healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 Boiling Time: 7m 13s

 For the common electric kettles (not gooseneck) like the Amazon Basics, we evaluate the time they take to boil 1.5 liters of water—a middle ground of their capacity.
-The product took 6 minutes and 57 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F/100°C).
+The kettle took 6 minutes and 57 seconds to bring 1.5 liters of room-temperature water (80°F/26.7°C) to boiling point (212°F/100°C).

 This result was quite fast and matched with the kettle’s 1500 W of power, worthy of a 7.8/10.